Photo: Mike Ver Sprill/Shutterstock

 Best type of camping: Tent

-7. Big Cypress National Preserve — Florida
+Big Cypress National Preserve — Florida

 Photo: Paul Harrison/Shutterstock

 At around 45 miles from Miami, Big Cypress National Preserve is one of the rare dark sky locations that’s not too far from city lights.
 It’s a perfect day trip — or, for stargazing purposes, night trip — for anyone in the vicinity of the southern tip of Florida.
 The sheer number of bright plants and wildlife makes for an eye-catching experience throughout the park.
 Here, right next to the Everglades, a sudden lack of people both grounds you and encourages you to look up at a sky without light pollution from neon signs and massive freeways.
+There are eight campsites in the area and backcountry camping is permitted.

-Best seasons to visit: Winter and spring
+Best seasons to visit: Spring and winter

 Best type of camping: RV